drseg/swift-fsm/README.md

 }
 ```

 `onEntry` and `onExit` are the final arguments to `define` and specify an array of entry and exit actions to be performed when entering or leaving the defined state.
+Unfortunately these cannot be varargs, and must use explicit array syntax instead to work around limitations in Swift’s matching algorithm for functions that take multiple closure arguments.

 `SuperState` instances can also accept entry and exit actions: